Siddyboy/jamcam/README.md

   * Cut the thread length from 20 to 18.
   * Put a flat onto the head, almost through into the hex socket.
 * Machine the plastic holder:
+  * Deepen the central fixing hole so that the screw will fit with its head below the surface.
   * Reduce the overall thickness by reducing one face flush with the recessed section.
 This ensures that the camera can get close enough to the lens.
   * On the other face remove the circular arc only is flush with the recessed section.
 This makes space for some of the parts on the camera IC.
   * Drill one hole in each arm of the holder.